mabatemarco/hackathon/README.md

 rails db:migrate
 ```

-Then move into the **Client** Directory, then run this command:
+After, move into the **Client Directory**, then run this command:
 ```
 npm i
 ```

-Once all that is completed, move into the root directory and run the server by running this command:
+Once that is completed, move into the root directory and run the server by running this command:

 ```
 rails s